pilotgary/SV08-PZ-Probe/README.md

 <img alt="Toolhead Board" src="./assets/Toolhead board.jpg" height="480">

-Threee ground pins are available.
+Three ground pins are available.
 I used the one on the UART to keep the wiring neat for the later addition of an X-axis limit microswitch.

 > [!IMPORTANT]
 > Full details of the PZ probe wiring and programming can be found on the E3D support page at https://e3d-online.com/pages/e3d-support-pz-probe